Luis Arráez: Miami Marlins (2023–2024)

 On January 20, 2023, the Twins traded Arráez to the Miami Marlins for Pablo López, José Salas, and Byron Chourio.
 Arráez's $6.1 million salary for the 2023 season was set by the arbitration process.

-On April 11, 2023, Arráez became the first player in Marlins history to hit for the cycle in an 8–4 win over the Philadelphia Phillies (at the time, the Marlins were the only team to have never had a player hit for the cycle).
+On April 11, Arráez became the first player in Marlins history to hit for the cycle in an 8–4 win over the Philadelphia Phillies (at the time, the Marlins were the only MLB team to have never had a player hit for the cycle).
 Later that season, on June 6, Arráez went 2-for-4 with two runs and an RBI, becoming the first player since Chipper Jones of the Atlanta Braves to bat over .400 at least 62 team games into the season.
 However, that run only lasted four days, when on June 11, he went 1-for-5, bringing his average down to .397.
 He then went 0-for-4 and 0-for-5 in the next two games.
 After going 5-for-5 on June 19, he raised his average over .400 once again.
-Arráez's three 5-hit games in June, a Miami Marlins record over a single season, tied a mark set by Ty Cobb, George Sisler, and Dave Winfield for the most five-hit games in a single month.
-At the midseason, Arráez was voted as the starting second baseman for the National League in the 2023 Major League Baseball All-Star Game.
+Arráez's three 5-hit games in June, a Marlins record over a single season, tied a mark set by Ty Cobb, George Sisler, and Dave Winfield for the most five-hit games in one month.
+At the midseason, Arráez was voted as the starting second baseman for the National League (NL) in the All-Star Game.

 Arráez ended the season with an MLB-leading .354 average.
-He won the National League batting title, becoming the second player in the modern era to win a batting title in both leagues, following DJ LeMahieu.
+He won the NL batting title, becoming the second player in the modern era to win a batting title in both leagues, following DJ LeMahieu.
 Arráez was the first to do so in consecutive seasons.